fieldstrength/probability/README.md

  WIN  | 66.66%  ██████████████████████████████
 ```

-These hopefully give a sense of some of the general techniques that can be used in conjunction with this graphing functionality.
+These hopefully give a sense of some of the general techniques that can be used.